William Sumner Appleton

 William Sumner Appleton Jr. (May 29, 1874 – November 24, 1947) was founder of the Society for the Preservation of New England Antiquities (SPNEA) in 1910.
 He was the chief force behind much of the preservation of historic homes in the New England area.

 Early life

 Appleton was born on May 29, 1874, in Boston to William Sumner Appleton (1840–1903) and Edith Stuart (d.
 1892).
 As a boy he lived at 39 Beacon Street (also known as the Nathan Appleton Residence).
 He was from an old and wealthy family.

 He was educated at Hopkinson's School for Boys, Boston, and graduated from Harvard College in 1896.

 Career

 Appleton worked tirelessly to promote preservation of buildings from the 17th, 18th, and early 19th centuries.
 He focused on buildings that were aesthetically pleasing, had historic significance, and could be independently supported.
+He was a member of the London Survey Committee, a voluntary organisation publishing architectural surveys of the capital.

 His method of preservation focused on cautious, deliberate restoration only when experts were involved and restorations were reversible.
 When he died in 1947, the SPNEA had grown tremendously and remains a strong and active organization today.
 Renamed Historic New England, the organization owns thirty-six historic properties.